nicowilliams/krb5/doc/rst_source/krb_admins/admin_commands/kadmin_local.rst

                      sets the duration for which the principal is locked from authenticating if too many authentication failures occur without the specified failure count interval elapsing.

+              **-allowedkeysalts**
+                  Specifies the key/salt tuples supported for long-term keys when setting or changing a principal's password/keys.
+See :ref:`Encryption_and_salt_types` in :ref:`kdc.conf(5)` for a list
+                  of the accepted values, but note that key/salt tuples must be separated with commas (',') only.
+To clear the allowed key/salt policy use a value of '-'.

               EXAMPLES::